Father, 4 daughters killed in Delaware crash, mother survives

 The man and his wife were wearing seatbelts, police said.
 The girls were not.

-The driver of the pickup, a 44-year-old man from East New Market, Md., and his passenger were treated and released, police said.
+The driver of the pickup, a 44-year-old man from East New Market, Maryland, and his passenger were treated and released, police said.
 They were wearing seatbelts.

-The driver of the Sable, a 24-yearold man from Bethlehem, Pa., was also treated and released.
+The driver of the Sable, a 24-year-old man from Bethlehem, Pennsylvania, was also treated and released.
 He was wearing a seatbelt, police said.

 The cause of the crash was under investigation, police said.